-Every day around the world, more than 500 children lose their lives in traffic crashes.
-Tens of thousands are injured, sometimes suffering lifelong disabilities.
-Not only are children at high risk in vehicles, on bicycles, and on motorcycles, they are vulnerable as pedestrians and are often injured or killed in the simple act of walking to school.
+For too long, global road safety has not received the priority it deserves, especially when it comes to the needs of children.
+Not only are children at high risk in vehicles, on bicycles, and in some countries on motorcycles, they are vulnerable as pedestrians and are often injured or killed in the simple act of walking to school.